 Cadillac and Marmon introduced their V-16 automobiles around the same time.
 The Great Depression meant there were few who could afford this five-thousand luxury automobile.
-The competition and the Depression resulted in fewer than four-hundred examples being produced.
-The Marmom Motor Car Company entered into receivership.
+The competition and the Depression resulted in fewer than four hundred examples being produced.
+The Marmon Motor Car Company entered into receivership.

 One of the finest names in automotive history, Marmon has under its belt a bevy of accomplishments that include winning the first Indianapolis 500-mile race, and an impressive aluminum V-16 engine in the early 1930s.
-In 1851 Nordyke and Marmon was formed in Richmond, Indiana and soon moved to Indianapolis.
+In 1851 Nordyke and Marmon were formed in Richmond, Indiana, and soon moved to Indianapolis.
 From there it became well-known for flour milling machinery.
 Howard Marmon graduated in Mechanical engineering from the University of CA in Berkeley late in the 19th century.
-In 1902 at the young age of 23 he became Marmon's chief engineer while his older brother Walter, also an engineer managed the business.
-Though the flour machinery was a good money maker, Howard was much more interested in the up and coming automobile business.
+In 1902 at the young age of 23, he became Marmon's chief engineer while his older brother Walter, also an engineer managed the business.
+Though the flour machinery was a good money maker, Howard was much more interested in the up-and-coming automobile business.

 In 1902 he built his first car with an air-cooled V-twin engine, pressure lubrication, and overhead valves.
 The following year Howard built his second car, which had an air-cooled V-4.
 Two years later the Marmon Company was fully in the automobile business, selling six cars, most of them to friends.
 The following year in 1905, production increased to 25 cars and Howard began trying different engine configurations.